 Appearance: Bed bugs are a reddish-brown color with flat oval-shaped bodies.
 They grow up to 0.19 inches (about 7 mm).

 Differences/similarities to cockroaches: Bed bugs are nocturnal and they are domestic just like the German cockroach, but they live near to where you sleep so they infest your bed or couch.
 They only feed on blood and can live for months without a blood meal.

 Head over to the pictures of cockroaches page to see the different types of roaches that can get into your home.

 It’s easy to see how a cricket could be mistaken for a cockroach as they are similar in size and both have long antennae that are as long as their body.

 Appearance: Crickets grow to 0.9 inches long (22 mm) and are a yellowish-brown or straw color.
-They have a cylinder-shaped body while a cockroach’s body is oval-shaped.
+They have a cylinder-shaped bodies while a cockroach’s body is oval-shaped.
 Crickets have long back legs for jumping.

 Habitat/region: Canada and the United States.

 Differences/similarities to cockroaches: Crickets are related to grasshoppers and are not related to roaches.
 Their long back legs enable them to jump, whereas roaches cannot jump.

 Crickets prefer to live outdoors, but just like cockroaches, they like warm areas during the colder months, so they can sometimes find their way into your home and hang out around the fireplace, in the kitchen and basement, and around the furnace area.
 They have also been found behind baseboards.